balbaugh/balbaugh/README.md

-# Hi there! 👋

-I am a Motivated Full Stack Engineer soon to be a graduate from Hive Helsinki coding school and licensed attorney with a background in intellectual property law.
+# Hei!
+I’m Brian Albaugh, a Full Stack Engineer and Licensed Attorney living in Helsinki, Finland.

 ### 🌱 What do I do and What have I done?

-- Currently attending Hive Helsinki as a Full Stack Engineering Student.
+- Recent graduate of Hive Helsinki / 42 School as a Full Stack Engineering Student.
-- Hands-on web development experience that includes building an Instagram clone web application with PHP and MySQL, and a Tinder clone web application with React, Node, PostgreSQL, and Docker.
+- Hands-on web development experience that includes building an Instagram clone using PHP and MySQL, a Tinder clone using React, Node, PostgreSQL, and Docker, and a Netflix clone using torrent protocol.
 - Completed a rebuild of the standard C library from scratch.

 ### ⚡ One line that describes me best: